TritonDataCenter/manta-muskie/docs/index.md

 ## PutDirectory (PUT /:login/stor/[:directory]/:directory)

-PutDirectory in the Joyent Manta Storage Service is an idempotent create-or-update operation.
+PutDirectory in the Triton Manta Storage Service is an idempotent create-or-update operation.
 Your private namespace starts at `/:login/stor`, and you can then create any nested set of directories or objects underneath that.
 To put a directory, simply set the HTTP Request-URI to the path you want to update, and set the `Content-Type` HTTP